 Two reports describe the findings from this project.

-Volume I, entitled "Peak-Period Traffic Congestion: State of the Art and Recommended Research," is available either on Ioan from the NCHRP Program Director or by purchase from Xerox University Microfilms, Inc., 300 North Zeeb Road, Ann Arbor, Mich., 48106.
+Volume 1, entitled "Peak-Period Traffic Congestion: State of the Art and Recommended Research," is available either on loan from the NCHRP Program Director or by purchase from University Microfilms International, 300 North Zeeb Road, Ann Arbor, Mich.
+48106.
 Volume 2, entitled "Peak-Period Traffic Congestion-Options for Current Programs," has been published as:

-NCHRP Report 169, "Peak-Period Traffic Congestion- Options for Current Programs,"
+NCHRP Report 169, "Peak-Period Traffic Congestion-Options for Current Programs,"